MicrosoftLearning/mslearn-ai-vision/Instructions/Labs/04-image-classification.md

     > **Tip**: As you paste commands into the cloudshell, the ouput may take up a large amount of the screen buffer.
 You can clear the screen by entering the `cls` command to make it easier to focus on each task.

-1. After the repo has been cloned, use the following commands to navigate to and view he language-specific folder containing the application code files, based on the programming language of your choice (Python or C#):
+1. After the repo has been cloned, use the following commands to navigate to and view the language-specific folder containing the application code files, based on the programming language of your choice (Python or C#):

     **Python**